 Recovery Process After Smart Lens Implantation

-Recovery is usually manageable, but careful aftercare is essential for safe healing and the best optical performance.
+Recovery is usually manageable, but careful aftercare is important for safe healing and the best visual results.

-• Expect blurred vision early due to inflammation and adaptation, with gradual improvement
+• Expect blurred vision early, with gradual improvement

-• Avoid rubbing the eye and protect it from dust, smoke, and contaminated water
+• Avoid rubbing the eye and protect it from dust, smoke, and water

-• Limit heavy lifting and strenuous exercise for the period your surgeon recommends
+• Limit heavy lifting and strenuous exercise as advised

-• Report warning signs such as increasing pain, sudden vision drop, severe redness, or flashes/floaters
+• Report warning signs such as increasing pain or sudden vision loss

 How Long Do Smart Lenses Last?

-Smart intraocular lenses are designed to be long-lasting and typically remain in the eye permanently.
-Unlike contact lenses, they do not need routine replacement.
-Once implanted and healed, the lens material is stable, and the optical effect is intended to last for many years.
-This is one reason smart lens treatment is often described as a long-term vision solution.
+Smart intraocular lenses are designed to be long-lasting and usually remain in the eye permanently.
+Once implanted and healed, they provide stable optical correction for many years, which is why they are seen as a long-term vision solution.

 Can Smart Lenses Eliminate the Need for Glasses?

-Smart lenses can significantly reduce glasses dependence, and many patients achieve functional vision for daily tasks across multiple distances.
-Whether glasses are fully eliminated depends on the lens type, your eye anatomy, and your visual demands.
-Some patients still use glasses for very fine near work or extended reading, while others may occasionally use glasses for night driving if halos or glare are noticeable.
+Smart lenses can significantly reduce dependence on glasses, and many patients achieve clear vision for daily activities at multiple distances.
+Whether glasses are eliminated completely depends on the lens type, the eye structure, and the patient’s visual expectations.

 Risks and Side Effects of Smart Lens Surgery